cmelab/planckton/README.md

 PlanckTon enables exploration of the self-assembly of organic photovoltaic (OPV) compound mixtures under various conditions.
 Multiple simulation tools are tied together to reproducibly and accurately generate these structures.
+For managing large parameter spaces and submitting jobs to clusters, we recommend [PlanckTon-flow](https://github.com/cmelab/planckton-flow) which leverages the [Signac](https://docs.signac.io/en/latest/) framework.

 The simulation tools used by PlanckTon are: